 Not comfortable talking about your support for abortion access?
 Get comfortable.
-We need everyone (yes, men too) to speak out in conversations with friends and family, on social media, in letters to the editor, and in legislatures.
-Get caught up on abortion facts and the legal background before you start, and then follow these golden rules:
+We need everyone (men, too) to speak out in conversations with friends and family, on social media, in letters to the editor, and in legislatures.
+Get caught up on abortion facts and the legal background before you start, and follow these golden rules:

 Be honest and accurate.
 Focusing on the realities of abortion as a part of people’s lives can counteract stigma and misinformation.
 Know where to point people who want to learn more.